MatAILab-NPU/Co-PAS/README.md

 When using the code for any scientific publications or conferences, please cite our research article as:
 Yang Pu, Zhiyuan Dai, Yifan Zhou, Ning Jia, Hongyue Wang, Yerzhan Mukhametkarimov, Ruihao Chen, Hongqiang Wang, Zhe Liu, "Machine Learning Co-pilot for Screening of Organic Molecular Additives for Perovskite Solar Cells", 2024.

-Some key packages (and their versions) involved to run this code are as follows:
+Some key packages (and their versions) required to run this code are as follows: